Kwiebs/Forpetswithlove/exampleSite/content/english/blog/feed-according-to-age.md

 2. **Follow Feeding Recommendations:** Refer to the feeding guidelines provided on the kitten food packaging.
 These guidelines typically suggest the amount of food to offer based on the kitten's weight and age.

 3. **Establish a Feeding Schedule:** Kittens benefit from having a consistent feeding schedule.
-Divide their daily food portion into several small meals throughout the day, ensuring they have access to fresh water at all times.
+Divide their daily food portion into several small meals throughout the day.

 4. **Monitor Weight and Adjust Portions:** Regularly monitor your kitten's weight and body condition.
 If your kitten is not gaining weight adequately or is becoming overweight, consult your veterinarian to adjust the feeding portions accordingly.